 BluMind Benchmark

-The public benchmark of AI reasoning applied to water-treatment-plant operations — in Spanish.
+The public benchmark of AI reasoning applied to water-treatment-plant operations.

 BluMind evaluates AI models on real diagnostic and reasoning tasks drawn from the operation of water-treatment plants.
 Every response is scored by the BluMind Technical Committee — senior practitioners and researchers of the water sector — against a private gold standard.